Basel Christian Church of Malaysia: Structure and organisation

-With the increase in the number of immigrant Hakka settlers from China, other congregations were organised in places and settlements such as Kudat (1901), Papar (1903), Jesselton (1905), Sandakan (1907), Beaufort (1909), Tenom (1911) and Tawau (1913).
+After the establishment of the Lausan Church, other congregations were organised in places and settlements including Kudat (1901), Papar (1903), Jesselton (1905), Sandakan (1907), Beaufort (1909), Tenom (1911) and Tawau (1913).
 The Basel Christians also pioneered formal Chinese language education in the territory when the first Chinese school was established in Kudat in 1886.

 The first synod of the Basel churches in North Borneo was convened in Kudat in 1925 and following a challenge from the representative of the Basel Mission to become self-reliant, organised themselves as the Borneo Self-Governing Basel Church under the leadership of the Rev. Wong Thien Nyuk.
 The church was first called the Basel Church.
 After independence in 1925, it was named the Borneo Basel Self-Established Church.
 Meanwhile, the Basel Church in Guangdong and Hong Kong adopted a new name, Tsung Tsin Church, in 1924.
 The church did not follow suit because of its roots and origin.

 In 1963, Sabah was freed from the British colonial rule, and became a state within the Federation of Malaysia.
-The church was then renamed The Basel Christian Church of Malaysia and the church officially became a member of the Lutheran World Federation in 1973.
+The church was then renamed The Basel Christian Church of Malaysia.
 As early as the 1950s, the BCCM was involved directly and indirectly in the Basel Mission's cross-cultural mission to the Rungus people in Kudat.
-In 1967, the BCCM took over the mission work among the tribal people along the Labuk River in Murok, Sandakan.
-This was a ministry founded by a foreign medical doctor, Dr. G. Christopher Willis.
-He had to leave Sabah in that year.
+In 1967, the BCCM took over Dr G Christopher Willis’ mission work among the native people living along the Labuk River in Murok, Sandakan.
+The Basel Christian Church of Malaysia became an official member of the Lutheran World Federation in 1973.

 Today the BCCM has a total of 39 Chinese congregations, 7 English congregations, and 80 Bahasa Malaysia congregations.
 Three secondary schools, fourteen primary schools, and more than fourteen kindergartens have been set up in the major towns in Sabah.

-The BCCM, being a predominantly Hakka Chinese church in the last century, launched its mission to the Bumiputra, primarily the Kadazan-Dusuns on the west coast and the Muruts in the Interior Residency in Sabah in 1975.
-Since then, BCCM has experienced tremendous growth in its Bumiputra membership.
+Since 1975, BCCM has experienced tremendous growth in its Bumiputra membership.
 In 2002, the BCCM-BM had around 18,000 church members in six parishes, Paroki Tuaran (15 congregations), Paroki Kota Kinabalu (10 congregations), Paroki Sandakan (12 congregations), Paroki Tawau (3 congregations), Paroki Pedalaman I (13 congregations), Paroki Pedalaman II (7 congregations).
 Sunway Kuala Lumpur and Kudat are two new congregations established in 2000 and 2001 respectively to cater the needs of church members of BCCM-BM who have migrated and work there respectively.
 There were 46 full-time pastors serving in BCCM-BM in 2002.
 In addition, there were four part-time pastors and eight theological students who were studying at the Sabah Theological Seminary.